 “Yes,” Colin said, his mouth utterly serious for first time that evening.
 “Why?”

 - Daphne and Simon’s meeting was perfect – and funny, witty, almost made me want to pinch them.
-Daphne is unimpressed, used to being around men and their character she finds Simon no amusing at all and Simon, god forgive him, finds her attractive! until he learns she is his best friend’s sister.
+Daphne is unimpressed, used to being around men and their character she finds Simon no amusing at all, and Simon, God forgive him, finds her attractive! until he learns she is his best friend’s sister.

 - Simon’s background was so well-done.
-We see a child who didn’t talked until four years old, in today’s society the child would go to a therapist and things would move on.
+We see a child who didn’t talk until four years old, in today’s society the child would go to a therapist and things would move on.
 But back then, that was a sight of weakness – of him being a fool – when really, the fool was his father.
 His nanny being so protective of him, of teaching him the letter, sounds and words broke my heart.
-Simon grew up resenting his father and with the idea he should not have children because of how he grew up.
+Simon grew up resenting his father and with the idea, he should not have children because of how he grew up.

-- Side notes: the scene of Simon with the Bridgerton family in the yacht was so damn funny and able to provide more insight in the family dynamic.
+- Side notes: the scene of Simon with the Bridgerton family in the yacht was so damn funny and able to provide more insight into the family dynamic.
 Also, seeing Simon with children and how well he was with them was a small push for the reader to believe in a happy ever after.

 - Daphne is lovable, with a motherly demeanor, friendly and honest.
 She wants a husband, someone to share with, she wants children and happy ever after.
 She wants Simon and is not shy to tell him she loves him – and she does so first!
-She is not afraid to ask him for marriage – even if the circumstances is not the best.
+She is not afraid to ask him for marriage – even if the circumstances are not the best.